collective/collective.solr/README.rst

 Architecture
 ------------

 When working with Solr it's good to keep some things about it in mind.
+This information is targeted at developers and integrators trying to use and extend Solr in their Plone projects.

 Indexing
 ********